kareem983/kareem983/README.md

  - Android Development (Kotlin, Java)
  - .Net
  - Unit Testing.
- - OOP concepts and Design Patterns.
+ - OOP Concepts and Design Patterns.
  - Database such as ( SQL Server, Oracle SQL, SqLite, Room, Firebase).
  - Algorithms and Data Structures.
  - Graphic Design with Adobe kit that help me in UI in general.